Harry Fowler

-Henry James Fowler, MBE (10 December 1926 – 4 January 2012) was an English character actor in film and television.
+Henry James Fowler (10 December 1926 – 4 January 2012) was an English character actor in film and television.
 Over a career lasting more than six decades, he made nearly 200 appearances on screen.

 Personal life

-Fowler was born in Lambeth, South London, on 10 December 1926.
+Fowler was born in Lambeth, south London, on 10 December 1926.
 As a "near illiterate newspaper boy" making eight shillings a week, he told film historian Brian McFarlane, he was invited on to radio to speak about his life in wartime London.

-In 1951, Fowler married actress Joan Dowling, who committed suicide in 1954.
-In 1960, he married Catherine Palmer, who survived him.
+In 1951, Fowler married actress Joan Dowling, who died by suicide in 1954.
+In 1960, he married Catherine Palmer.

 Fowler died on 4 January 2012.
-He had no children.
+He was survived by his wife and had no children.